MartMcMahon/mariana/README.md

 ## Working With Assets

-### Where should I put assets?
+### Where should I put assets/resources?

-See the `resources` folder for completed assets.
+All assets should live somewhere in the `resources` folder

-`resources/audio` for sound files.
+- `resources/audio` — sound files.
-`resources/fonts` for fonts.
+- `resources/fonts` — fonts.
-`resources/images` for images.
+- `resources/images` — images.

-For intermediate assets that are used to generate the final assets (think photoshop documents instead of completed assets), use `resources/intermediate`.
+- `resources/intermediate` — For intermediate assets that are used to generate the final assets (think photoshop documents instead of completed assets).

 ### What file types are supported?